StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 Removing the Persistent Volume Claims and/or the namespace will result in all data being lost that was stored in StackState.
 {% endhint %}

-To remove the namespace and with that the Persistent Volume Claims and their linked Persistent Volumes simply remove the entire namespace:
+To remove the namespace and with that, the Persistent Volume Claims and their linked Persistent Volumes simply remove the entire namespace:

 ```
 kubectl delete namespace stackstate